Understanding The Challenges Women Face in Split Boarding

 Gregg Frantz | Post Tag for BackcountryBackcountry

-Penelope Freedman on Mount Timp / Photo Credit: Penelope Freedman
+Penelope Freedman on Mount Timp, Utah. | Photo: Penelope Freedman

 “Split boarders rely on one another.
 Partners are in intense situations and have to make quick decisions.”
 Those situations develop relationships and a strong bond with people.”

-Penelope Freedman at Fish Creek Falls, Steamboat Springs / Photo Credit: Steamboat Pilot & Today
+Penelope Freedman at Fish Creek Falls, Steamboat Springs. | Photo: Steamboat Pilot & Today

 How does a person climb to the top of the mountain using a split board?
-Split boarders attach a “skin” to the bottom of their two skis which provides traction when climbing to the top of the mountain.
+Split boarders attach a “skin” to the bottom of their two skis, which provides traction when climbing to the top of the mountain.
 A skin is a piece of material that is made of nylon, mohair, or a combination of both.
-The skin is attached to the bottom of the ski and provides traction when a person steps down on the skis and also allows a person to glide when moving up the mountain.
+The skin is attached to the bottom of the ski and provides traction when a person steps down on the skis, and also allows a person to glide when moving up the mountain.
 The skins are attached to the bottom of the skis by tip loops, tail clips, and special glue.

-Penelope Freedman snowboarding on Buff Pass, Steamboat Springs / Photo Credit: Steamboat Pilot & Today
+Penelope Freedman snowboarding on Buff Pass, Steamboat Springs. | Photo: Steamboat Pilot & Today

-When someone first gets involved in any winter sport it is important to keep in mind the initial start-up costs that are involved.
+When someone first gets involved in any winter sport, it is essential to consider the initial start-up costs involved.
 It is also important that a person researches and shops around for the proper equipment needed to split board safely.
-A person does not need to have the most expensive equipment in the industry to still be able to participate and enjoy split boarding.
-Freedman said that if people research and look for deals they could purchase a split board and the basic gear for approximately $2,000 to get into the sport.
-That cost is very comparable with other winter activities such as skiing and snowboarding.
+A person does not need to have the most expensive equipment in the industry to participate in and enjoy split boarding.
+Freedman said that if people research and look for deals, they could purchase a split board and the basic gear for approximately $2,000 to get into the sport.
+That cost is very comparable to other winter activities such as skiing and snowboarding.

-Some people may think split boarding is very similar to snowboarding at a resort, however, there are so many different aspects a split boarder must consider that a snowboarder does not.
+Some people may think split boarding is very similar to snowboarding at a resort; however, there are so many different aspects a split boarder must consider that a snowboarder does not.
 As stated earlier, there is no lift system to take you to the top of the hill.
 Split boarders are required to navigate up the mountain using their knowledge, skills, and training to reach the summit.
 “It is not like a resort, there are so many different types of conditions and terrain,” Freedman said.
-There are also dangers and hazards which are inherent to split boarding which are not as typical at most resorts such as avalanches and no fall zones.
+There are also dangers and hazards which are inherent to split boarding, which are not as typical at most resorts, such as avalanches and no fall zones.

-Penelope Freedman at Maroon Bells, Aspen, Colorado / Photo Credit: The Aspen Times
+Penelope Freedman at Maroon Bells, Aspen, Colorado. | Photo: The Aspen Times

 The love of the mountains is something that inspires many people to take trips and visit each year.
 It is something that Freedman is deeply fond of.
-The backcountry is known for its dangers and there are powerful lessons that can be learned from Mother Nature.
+The backcountry is known for its dangers, and there are powerful lessons that can be learned from Mother Nature.
 Freedman believes that a learning environment can provide a platform in which a person can overcome adversity and become more confident in themselves.
 “Time spent in the mountains is really powerful and builds confidence,” Freedman said.
-That confidence does not only reside on the mountain but can also carry over to other things as well.
+That confidence not only resides on the mountain but can also carry over to other things as well.

 “The backcountry has dangerous situations and makes you respect nature more.
 Lessons learned from nature are stronger and more powerful and help you get better and stronger, ” Freedman said.

-Penelope Freedman at Mount Sneffels, Ouray, Colorado / Photo Credit: Penelope Freedman
+Penelope Freedman at Mount Sneffels, Ouray, Colorado. | Photo: Penelope Freedman

 In 2021, a study from the University of Sydney stated: “We found men were much more likely than women to be at the extreme ends of the behavioral spectrum, either acting very selfishly or very altruistically, very trusting or very distrusting, very fair or very unfair, very risky or very risk averse and were either very short-term or very long-term focused.

-According to Associate Professor, Stefan Volk, from the University of Sydney Business School, “this alternative theory suggests that the socially constructed patriarchy in many societies has managed to constrain women and the opportunity for them to display the same level of variability as men.”
+According to Associate Professor Stefan Volk, from the University of Sydney Business School, “this alternative theory suggests that the socially constructed patriarchy in many societies has managed to constrain women and the opportunity for them to display the same level of variability as men.”

-On the contrary, a group of women think about things differently when making decisions on the mountain according to Freedman.
+On the contrary, a group of women think about things differently when making decisions on the mountain, according to Freedman.
 There is more of a team concept and collaboration between women when making decisions or suggesting ideas while in the backcountry, ” she said.
 “Women relate and think about things differently.
 There is discussion and supporting each other.”

 Photo Credit: The Sydney Morning Herald

-“If professional women in the backcountry could get more exposure they could create mentorship programs and sponsorships which could help elevate the costs of getting in to the sport,” Freedman said.
+“If professional women in the backcountry could get more exposure, they could create mentorship programs and sponsorships which could help elevate the costs of getting into the sport,” Freedman said.

 Related Articles